midtown-ai/glossary/glossary/f.md

  `Input parameter to the model`.
 Which features are important to make the right prediction?
 Beware that the dataset needs to be at least 10 times the number of features.

+ A feature is a characteristic of a piece of data that the computer needs to know about in order to learn about that kind of data.
+These characteristics, or features, are used by AI systems to come up with patterns about the data and then make predictions using those patterns.
+Theses features are often stored in variables so that the computer can use them later!

  See also [F], [Data Point], [Dataset], [Explanatory Variable], [Feature Engineering], [Feature Extraction], [Feature Vector], [Naive Bayes]